NCAR/lrose-docs/cidd/running_cidd_in_docker.md

 This only needs to be run once for each mac.
 You don't need to do this every time you run CIDD.

 Then quit Xquartz and restart it.
+A reboot makes it clean.

 After restarting XQuartz, open an xterm window, and in that window type: